Ayaka Toko

-Ayaka Hitosato née Toko (人里亜矢可 née 床, Hitozato Ayaka née Toko) is a Japanese ice hockey player and member of the Japanese national team, currently playing in the Swedish Women's Hockey League (SDHL) with Linköping HC Dam.
-She previously served as captain of the Seibu Princess Rabbits of the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.
+Ayaka Hitosato née Toko (人里亜矢可 née 床, Hitozato Ayaka née Toko) is a Japanese ice hockey player and member of the Japanese national team, currently playing in the Swedish Women's Hockey League (SDHL) with Linköping HC.
+She previously served as captain to the Seibu Princess Rabbits of the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.

 International play

 Toko's first foray into international competition was as a member of the Japanese national under-18 ice hockey team at the 2010 IIHF Women's World U18 Championship, where she notched three assists in five games.
 At the 2011 IIHF Women's World U18 Championship, she served as an alternate captain and scored her first world championship goal.

 Toko made her debut with the senior Japanese national ice hockey team in February 2013 at the final qualification for the women's ice hockey tournament at the 2014 Winter Olympics.
 Later that same year, she participated in the 2013 IIHF Women's World Championship Division I.

 She participated at the 2015 IIHF Women's World Championship.
 She competed at both the 2014 and the 2018 Winter Olympics.